ooni/ooni.org/content/post/web-ui-post.md

 ![Screenshot](/post/wui-screenshots/wui-04.png)

-## Quiz: How well do you understand potential risks associated to ooniprobe?
+## Quiz: How well do you understand potential risks?

 You didn’t read the somewhat long Risks documentation for nothing.
 To make things fun, you will be presented with a quiz including a set of questions that